cwiq-os/cwiqduck/README.md

 # cwiqduck

 ## What is cwiqduck?
-cwiqduck or cwiq extension is a plugin that overrides DuckDB's Filesystem Interface.
+cwiqduck extension overrides DuckDB's Filesystem Interface.
 When loaded, this extension changes the behavior of read operations within [CWIQ FS](https://www.codewilling.com/product/cwiq-fs/).

 ## How does cwiqduck work?
 Once loaded, cwiqduck checks if the file in question is within CWIQ FS.
 If so, the extension redirects DuckDB to the blob storage URL for that file.
 Then, the httpfs module does the read for that file instead.
 Diagram below visualizes the extension's capabilities.